 Arm injuries are the most common issue in major league baseball accounting for 40% of incidents and over 50% of days on the injured list IL) from 1998-2015.
 Elbow and shoulder issues are split fairly evenly over the period studied, but elbow problems have become more frequent recently.
+Elbow, shoulder and upper leg injuries lead the way in 2022.
 The findings are similar for NCAA baseball injuries.

 Since prior injuries are the most significant predictor of future injuries, early prevention is critical.
 Medical research by Samuel Olsen and others shows that overuse and fatigue are the primary drivers of arm injuries in adolescents including pitching a high volume of months per year, games per year, innings per game, pitches per game, pitches per year, and warm-up pitches before a game.
 It also shows that injured pitchers were more likely to be starters, pitch in more showcases, throw with higher velocity, and pitched more often with arm pain and fatigue.
+Showcases also create earlier UCL injuries that are harder to recover from.
 Other research has shown that pitchers that are taller and throw harder are at greater risk.
 Additionally, injuries skew earlier in the season as the acute workload or stress on a player’s body may be more than he’s level of chronic workload or fitness is prepared to handle at that point in time.
 Southern high school pitchers have a higher injury rate than northern.
 Is it true at the collegian level as well.

 Baseball has tried to remedy the arm injury epidemic by monitoring workload through pitch counts, but the vast majority of throws are missed including pre-game warm-up, bullpens and warm-ups between innings.
 Additionally not all pitches create the same risk.
 Fastball velocity (see Hardball Times as well) was found to be the biggest predictor of future injuries in the MLB according to research by Matt Manocherian & John Shirley.
 Rany Jazayerli has studied injury risk as well and call out three principles: